greghub/exercise/README.md

 2) List cities within a given mile radius of a city<br>
 this GET request ```http://exercise.dev/v1/states/cities.json?city=Chicago&radius=1``` will list all cities in a given radius of the given city.
 The following example shows all the cities within 1 mile distance of Chicago.<br>

-3) Return a list of cities the user has visited this GET request ```http://exercise.dev/v1/users/visits.json?user_id=1``` will list all cities a user have visited.<br>
+3) Return a list of cities the user has visited<br>
+this GET request ```http://exercise.dev/v1/users/visits.json?user_id=1``` will list all cities a user have visited.<br>

-4) Allow a user to update a row of data to indicate they have visited a particular city. this POST request ```http://exercise.dev/v1/users/visits.json?user_id=1&city=Chicago``` will add Chicago to the list of cities a user have visited.<br>
+4) Allow a user to update a row of data to indicate they have visited a particular city<br>
+this POST request ```http://exercise.dev/v1/users/visits.json?user_id=1&city=Chicago``` will add Chicago to the list of cities a user have visited.<br>